Prescription Required.

 Interactions

-Acitretin cannot be taken with certain health conditions.
+Soriatane cannot be taken with certain health conditions.
 Let your prescribing Provider know if you have any of the following conditions so that they can choose another medication for you:

 - liver disease